Entomophthora: Transmission

-Insect Immunity
+Insect immunity

 The immune system refers to the organs and tissues that are utilised within the body in order to provide resistance and protection against infection.
 All living organisms have an immune system and mechanisms in order to protect themselves from foreign pathogens and molecules that they come in contact with.
 As flies are a small and simple organism, they do not have such a complex immune system like humans, however they still are able to defend themselves to some extent against pathogens.
 Flies have only an innate immunity, this means having a defence mechanism that is not specific to any pathogen that enters the body.
 Within a fly immune system, there are a number of enzymes and proteins they are able to use in order to defend themselves against foreign pathogens.

 Entomophthora is a parasitic disease, when entered into the body, the immune response is initiated when hemocyte receptors interact with foreign molecules.
 The recognition of a pathogen within the body triggers the immune response to occur within the area of the infected site.
 Hemocytes are cells within the immune system of invertebrates found within the hemolymph.
 These cells travel to the infected site when the immune response is triggered and begin to form a barrier like structure around the foreign parasite.
 Lamellocytes – effector cells – bind to the pathogen and create many cell layers until a capsule is formed around the fungus.
 Cytotoxic products are released into the capsule in order to kill the invading fungus.
 However, if the fungal pathogen is able to withstand this stress, it has the ability to continue its life cycle, causing death to the host.

-Classification

-Living organisms are categorised within groups of similar species, this process is determined by scientists and is called biological classification.
-Within the six kingdoms of classification – plants, animals, archaebacteria, eubacteria, fungi and protists - Entomophthora is within the Fungi kingdom.
-The Fungi kingdom is then divided into five groups – Chytridiomycota.
-Zygomycota, Ascomycota, Basidiomycota and Glomeromycotan – this pathogen falls under the phylum of Zygomycota.
-Entomophthora then falls under more precise groups, more specifically; subphylum group of Entomophthoromycotina, the order Entomophthorales, the family of Entomophthoraceae, then the genus Entomophthora.
-The genus group is then divided into the species where there are a number of types of Entomophthora that range in genetic characteristics.